Secrets scanning

 * You want to make sure you can't commit or push any file that contains a secret.\

-Use `sonar integrate git` to install a native Git hook that automatically scans files before each commit or push.
+Use `sonar integrate git` to install a Git hook that automatically scans files before each commit or push.

 * You want to scan a specific file or snippet to check whether it contains a secret.\